Learn how to DIY Bath Bombs easy with this step-by-step tutorial. You’ll be enjoying a relaxing bath in no time!

 Also, pay attention to the benefit each oil offers.
 I made three different varieties.
 The purple bath bomb has an oil for stress relief, the blue prompts sleep, and the yellow promotes joy.

 The next step is very important.
 You need to add the wet ingredients to the dry ingredients.
-You’ll want to do this very slowly, adding little drops at a time while mixing.
+You’ll want to do this very slowly, adding a few drops at a time while mixing.

 The citric acid is what causes the bath bombs to fizz when it comes into contact with water.
-Adding the wet ingredients slowly minimizes this affect, allowing you to create the ball.
+Adding the wet ingredients slowly minimizes this effect, allowing you to create the ball.

 Once mixed, you’re ready to mold.
 I picked up these bath bomb molds to create a ball shape.
 However, you can use things like a cupcake pan or silicon mold to achieve different shapes and sizes.